leonlwwang/leonw.me/src/pages/blog/night-high.md

 # 2012-2015: Skull Music

-It all begins ten years ago with a pirated copy of **FL Studio 10**.
+It all begins ten years ago with a music production software called **Fruity Loops (FL) Studio 10**.
 I intently watch my friend, Albert, teach himself to produce techno music with YouTube tutorials.
 I'm fascinated as I see virtual boxes with random knobs, graphs, and buttons form a bumping techno beat from scratch.

 <figure>